Do small businesses really need to offer health insurance?

 The Affordable Care Act stipulates that small businesses with fewer than 50 employees are not required to offer health insurance benefits to their employees or pay a no-coverage penalty to the IRS.
 That doesn’t mean they shouldn’t provide health insurance benefits.

 These numbers prove that benefits are a major contributor to talent acquisition and retention.
 Happy, healthy, cared-for employees are more loyal, productive, and complimentary of your business.
 Yes, health insurance plans can be costly, but with so many small businesses (your competition) offering health insurance benefits, can you afford not to?
-Think of health insurance benefits less of a cost and more as an investment, one that will result in higher-quality employees.
+Think of health insurance benefits less as a cost and more as an investment, one that will result in higher-quality employees.

 There’s no getting around the fact that healthcare, in general, is expensive.
 But, there are ways to reduce your health insurance costs while still providing great benefits to your employees.
 While traditional, fully-funded plans are the most common (think the big guys, like Blue Cross Blue Shield, Aetna, Humana, United, etc.), their cost and unpredictability drive many small businesses to look elsewhere.
 And where there is demand, a solution is sure to follow.